 Cognitive Music Listening Space: A Multivariate Approach

-World events over the last year have demonstrated the need for an expansion of traditional experimental paradigms and robust remote data collection.
-COVID-19 has forced us to re-evaluate our research practices from the top down.
-Standard practice in psychology is to control as much as possible to get the clearest possible picture of a single target variable, and then to use a uni- or bivariate analysis to analyze the signal.
-Online or remote studies won’t allow that kind of control, which means that univariate analyses may no longer be appropriate for the data we gather.
+We have a data collection problem: World events over the last year have shown that we need to be able to collect good data outside of the lab.
+In the lab, because we control error sources, we measure, on relatively small sets of observations, a few well-defined, quantitative variables, analyzed using standard techniques such as analysis of variance.
+But, with the labs closed (remember COVID?), how can we collect good data?
+Away from the controlled environment of the lab, quantitative variables are hard to measure, but we can collect, on large sets of observations, qualitative variables that can only be analyzed by newer multivariate techniques.
+In the present paper, we present a case study illustrating this tradeoff.

+Doesn’t beer taste better in a bar?
+Or when you’re listening to your favorite song?
+Picture this: You’re in a bar, and that new song that you like so much comes on.
+You take a sip of your drink, and it’s perfect.
+What drink did you just drink?
+What if a different song had come on?
+Would it have been as perfect?
+The present study was designed to quantify a music listening ‘space’ that captures perceptual and cognitive dimensions for the sake of investigating cross-modal sensory mapping between beer drinking and music listening.
+It also addresses other questions: Are there differences in how people from different countries - and by extension musical cultures - perceive and describe music?
+And: What parallels exist between qualitative and quantitative descriptions of music?

 However, that doesn’t mean that online data collection is necessarily a worse option.
 Studies performed using remote data collection are not confined to the physical space of a lab, or the physical borders of a country.
 This means that sample population can be more diverse, even multinational.
 It’s also easier to recruit greater numbers of participants, and an increase in sample size helps to mitigate the issues caused by ‘dirtier’ data.

 We can also reevaluate what kinds of questions we ask and how we ask them.
 Likert-type scales are commonly used in in-person studies, and translate well to online studies.
 In the right context - and with the right analysis - nominal responses may be just as useful, but those two aren’t the only options.
 The check-all-that-apply (CATA) technique (Coombs et al., 1956; Katz & Braly, 1933; Meyners & Castura, 2014), which we describe in more detail below, is an example of a data collection technique that features a number of benefits in this regard.